kasim1011/OdooJsonRpcClient/README.md

 Search
 ===========

-Searches for records based on the ``args``
+Searches for records based on the following arguments

-domain: Use an empty list to match all records.
+- domain: Use an empty list to match all records.
-offset: number of results to ignore (default: none)
+- offset: number of results to ignore (default: `0`)
-limit: maximum number of records to return (default: all)
+- limit: maximum number of records to return (default: all)
-order: sort string
+- sort: order string
-count: if True, only counts and returns the number of matching records (default: False)
+- count: if `true`, only counts and returns the number of matching records (default: `false`)

-returns: at most ``limit`` records matching the search criteria
+returns: at most `limit` records matching the search criteria

 **Request**
 ```kotlin